 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist you with this.

-Any airfare (economy seats on the charter flights must be purchased in conjunction with the expedition: $1,690 per person); passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; any meals ashore with the exception of breakfast at the host hotel before embarkation; baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; the voluntary gratuity at the end of the voyage for ship’s crew and Expedition Team members; hot air balloon option ($295 per person); based on weather and other operational considerations, helicopters may be available for private charter flights; when available, the cost of private charter flights will be at the hourly rate to be announced on board; fuel surcharge may apply.
+Airfare; mandatory charter airfare package; passport and visa expenses; government arrival and departure taxes; any beverages that are not in the complimentary selection; meals ashore unless otherwise specified; baggage, cancellation, interruption and medical travel insurance; excess baggage charges; laundry, bar and other personal charges; phone and internet charges; gratuity for ship’s crew and Expedition Team members; hot air balloon option; extra helicopter flights beyond included; fuel surcharge may apply.

 *Emergency Evacuation Insurance: